Turks of South Carolina

-The Turks of South Carolina also known as Sumter Turks, or Turks of Sumter County, are a group of people who have lived in the general area of Sumter County, South Carolina, since the late 18th century.
-According to Professor Glen Browder "they have always been a tight-knit and isolated community of people who identified as being of Turkish descent".

-As of 2018, they number approximately 400 in the town of Dalzell.
+The Turks of South Carolina, also known as Sumter Turks or Turks of Sumter County, are a group of people who have lived in the general area of Sumter County, South Carolina since the late 18th century.
+According to Professor Glen Browder, "they have always been a tight-knit and isolated community of people who identified as being of Turkish descent".
+As of 2018, they numbered no more than 400 in the town of Dalzell.